seeker142/seeker142.github.io/_posts/Honzuki/2023-12-09-honzuki_drama10.markdown

 *……I hope Myne and Kamil can get closer to each other.*

 Tuuli, Myne, and Kamil are all my adorable children, but I realize it's difficult for two people who have never lived together to be as close as commoner siblings.
-Myne is currently fixated on being a big sister, and Kamil can't erase his recognition of Rozemyne-sama, but I hope they can settle into a distance similar to that of relatives that meet occasionally.
+Myne is currently fixated on being a big sister, and Kamil can't erase his recognition of Rozemyne-sama, but I hope they can settle into a distance similar to that of relatives who meet occasionally.

 「I should go downstairs too.
 Good night.」